Skip to the content.

 Q: Is this a scam?

-A: It’s great that you’re skeptical.
+A: It’s great that you’re sceptical.
 However, this is legit and definitely not a scam.
 This operation is a collaboration between the Dutch National Police, Europol, Digital Trust Center, NCSC and others.
-We, Dutch Institute of Vulnerability Disclosure (DIVD), are mentioned in the press releases from the Dutch Police and Europol.
+We, the Dutch Institute of Vulnerability Disclosure (DIVD), are mentioned in the press releases from the Dutch Police and Europol.
 The ‘Check je Hack. (translation: Check your Hack) FAQ also mentiones DIVD and shares a link back to this casefile.

 Q: Do you have my password?